FAKEMedia/Samizdat/public/project/README.md

 * lib - Perl modules
   * Samizdat
     * Command - Perl modules that adds options to the samizdat command.
-* pages - Markdown files that will be processed
 * public - Static files.
-Processed files go here too.
+Markdown.
+Processed files go here too as cached content.
 * t - Test suite
 * templates - Templates, layouts and smaller chunks

 The files in the public directory are what goes into the disk image (ISO format) to be viewed locally.
 It is also possible to use a web server and serve lightning fast content.
 Hopefully I'll find a Bittorrent solution to stream video too.
 Fakenews.com will use Samizdat for a period, and have regular updates.
-Satiric content will not be used then.

 ### Personal usage piracy